Permission for pets and service animals

 Your request will be reviewed and if your agreements allow it, and you and your pet meet our acceptance criteria, then permission will be granted.

-In some cases, bpha may seek to consult with residents of a block of flats, or a retirement living scheme, to reach a consensus on whether to allow pets to be kept where residents have not had permission to keep pets previously.
+In some cases, bpha may seek to consult with residents of a block of flats, or an Independent Living scheme, to reach a consensus on whether to allow pets to be kept where residents have not had permission to keep pets previously.

 Responsibilities